shyampurk/kitchen-tracker/BuildAndConfig.md

 			[https://www.arduino.cc/en/Main/OldSoftwareReleases#previous]

-Step 2: Disable Automatic Driver Installation on Windows OS

-		The automatic download and installation of device drivers can prevent proper installation of the LinkIt ONE USB COM port driver on Windows 7, 8 and 10 machines.
-If you’ve already disabled the automatic installation of device drivers, you can skip this step, otherwise:

-    -	Open Control Panel and search for and open Change device installation settings.

-    	In Device Installation Settings select No, let me choose what to do, then click Never install driver software from Windows Update

-    	Also make sure to uncheck Automatically get the device application and information provided by your device manufacturer.

-Step 3: Download the USB COM port driver for the LinkIt ONE Development Board
+Step 2: Download the USB COM port driver for the LinkIt ONE Development Board

 	- 	A USB COM port driver is required for the LinkIt ONE SDK installation, get it here.